I went on a cruise with my 80-year-old mother. This is what I learned

 When it comes to eating, pace yourself.

 Life on board a cruise ship looks something like this: rest, eat, rest, play, eat, rest.
 With the variety of cuisines and restaurants on board these floating resorts, it's not hard to overdo it and regret it later.
-To avoid the eat-til-you-drop buffet on the Beyond, we signed up for five meals at the speciality restaurants.
-We started with Le Voyage by Daniel Boulud, the two-Michelin star chef who's made a big name for himself around the world with his signature New York restaurant, Daniel, six other restaurants in NYC, another six internationally and of course, aboard the Celebrity Beyond.
+To avoid the eat-til-you-drop buffet on the Beyond, we signed up for five meals at the specialty restaurants.
+We started with Le Voyage by Daniel Boulud, the two-Michelin-star chef who's made a big name for himself around the world with his signature New York restaurant, Daniel, six other restaurants in NYC, another six internationally, and, of course, aboard the Celebrity Beyond.
 Expect exceptional dining and service because that's what you'll get.
 We actually cancelled one of our other specialty bookings to return to Le Voyage, if for nothing else than the oven-warm madeleines served at the end of the meal.
 The other stand-out meal was at Eden, the two-storey restaurant and lounge bar found at the stern of the ship.
 Despite our determination not to overeat, we scraped our plates clean of every elegantly displayed, freshly cooked morsel.

-Don't underestimate your older parent's ability to tear it up.
+Don't underestimate your older parents' ability to tear it up.

 Being 80 hasn't meant a lot to my mother.
 Her natural Energizer Bunny vibe was peaking on the trip because she still has a lot of living to do.
 When I was ready to pack it in at 10 p.m., she was dressed and ready to dance.
 When I climbed to the top of one of the Chacchoben's steep ceremonial stairs, she wasn't far behind.
 We explored every inch of the ship, including the renowned "Magic Carpet," a bar that slides up and down the side of the ship.
 On the other hand, we also had to allow her a bit more time to rest between activities, but it felt lovely to do so once we discovered quiet groupings of deck chairs and lounges in the shade.